 You don't see many low 90s fastballs in Division III, but then again, Devin Hayes isn't your typical Division III pitcher.
 Devin reached out in the fall of his Junior year at Castleton University.
-He'd already been training furiously over the past two seasons, pushing his velocity up into the mid 80's, but had reached a hard plateau.
-His strength numbers were in the advanced intermediate range already, and he was fairly filled out at 6'1" 205 lbs.
+He'd already been training furiously over the past two seasons, pushing his velocity up into the mid-80's, but had reached a hard plateau.
+His strength numbers were in the advanced intermediate range already, and he was fairly filled out at 6'2", 205 lbs.

 Describe when you first decided your training needed a change?
-Was it the sense or urgency that college was coming to an end, or did something specific trigger that change?
+Was it the sense of urgency that college was coming to an end, or did something specific trigger that change?

 What were some of your initial metrics and where are those today?

-Initially, I weighed about 205 lbs throwing 86 with my lifts numbers right around 365x3 Trap Bar Deadlift, DB Bench 80x5, Front Squat 265x3 and Back Squat 300x5.
-At this point I’m hovering around 225, topped at 93 over the summer and my lifts have gone up quite a bit, 500x4 Trap Bar Deadlift, DB Bench 115x5, Front Squat 325+x3 and back squat 405x4.
+Initially, I weighed about 205 lbs, throwing 86 MPH with my lifting numbers right around 365x3 Trap Bar Deadlift, DB Bench Press 80x5, Front Squat 265x3 and Back Squat 300x5.
+At this point, I’m hovering around 225 lbs, topping at 93 over the summer, and my lifts have gone up quite a bit, 500x4 Trap Bar Deadlift, DB Bench 115x5, Front Squat 325+x3 and back squat 405x4.

 Obviously remote training has its pros and cons as compared to in-person training - what type of player in your opinion fits best into this type of system?